 Q: Why is my node is labelled as “Idle” in the status monitor?¶

-Your node is Idle because it has never confirmed activity.
+Your node is Idle because it has never made a commitment.
 Likely, your worker address does not have any ETH to use for transaction gas.

 Q: The status of my node on the status monitor seems incorrect?¶

-Check when last your node confirmed activity by running:
+Check when last your node made a commitment by running:

 If everything looks fine, the status monitor probably just needs some time to connect to the node again to update the node’s status.